-Implementation of new principles for recognition, classification and measurement of financial instruments in accordance with IFRS 9 Financial instruments starting from 1 January 2018 required an estimation of the impact of the new standard first-time adoption on the opening balance as at 1 January 2018 and accounting for the changes in the retained earnings as of that date.
+Implementation of new principles for recognition, classification and measurement of financial instruments in accordance with IFRS 9 Financial instruments starting from 1 January 2018 required an estimation of the impact of the new standard first-time adoption on the opening balance as at 1 January 2018 and accounting for the difference in the retained earnings as of that date.

-Major changes within the classification and measurement of financial instruments required to determine business models as adopted by the Bank to manage a given portfolio of financial instruments and to test the characteristics of contractual cash flows to be obtained from the financial instrument in order to determine whether contractual cash flows represent only the repayment of the principal and interest on the outstanding balance.
+Major changes within the classification and measurement of financial instruments required to determine business models as adopted by the Group to manage a given portfolio of financial instruments and to test the characteristics of contractual cash flows to be obtained from the financial instrument in order to determine whether contractual cash flows represent only the repayment of the principal and interest on the outstanding balance.
 In terms of impairment of financial instruments, implementation of the standard required the use of advanced statistical models in order to measure significant increase of credit risk and to estimate expected credit losses for the loan portfolio over the lifetime of the exposure.

-We have considered this area to be a key audit matter because application of the new standard required significant changes in business processes, information and reporting systems and obtaining of new data sets to be used for the purpose of financial assets valuation.
-Assessment whether the classification and measurement criteria are met as well as calculation of expected credit losses required from the Management to use substantial judgement.
-The main risk areas in terms of the implementation of the new standard comprised appropriate determination of business models for the Bank's financial assets and interpretation of the results of the tests of characteristics of contractual cash flows as well as estimation of expected credit losses described in more details under 'Impairment of loans and
+We have considered this area to be a key audit matter because the application of the new standard required significant changes in business processes, information and reporting systems and obtaining of new data sets to be used for the purpose of financial assets valuation.
+Assessment whether the classification and measurement criteria ae met as well as calculation of expected credit losses required from the Management of the Parent Entity to use substantial judgement.
+The main risk areas involved in the implementation of the new standard comprised appropriate determination of business models for the Group's financial assets and interpretation of the results of the tests of characteristics of contractual cash flows as well as estimation of